OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 An OData JSON payload may represent:

-* a single Primitive value
+* a single primitive value
-* a sequence of Primitive values
+* a sequence of primitive values
-* a single ComplexType
+* a single complex type
-* a sequence of ComplexTypes
+* a sequence of complex types
-* a single Entity
+* a single entity
-* a sequence of Entities
+* a sequence of entities
-* a service document describing the EntitySets exposed by the service
+* a service document describing the entity sets exposed by the service
 * an error
 * a batch of requests to be executed in a single request
 * a set of responses returned from a batch request